Dalian iron ore edges higher on China demand optimism

 The benchmark 62%-grade iron ore's spot price — for materials bound for China — was $129.50 a tonne on Monday, up from Friday's $127, according to SteelHome data.
 SH-CCN-IRNOR62

-But construction steel rebar on the Shanghai Futures Exchange SRBcv1 slipped 0.1%, while hot-rolled coil SHHCcv1 was virtually flat.
-Stainless steel SHSScv1 shed 1.3%.
+Construction steel rebar on the Shanghai Futures Exchange SRBcv1 edged up 0.1%, while hot-rolled coil SHHCcv1 gained 0.4%.
+Stainless steel SHSScv1 shed 1.1%.

 ((enrico.delacruz@thomsonsonreuters.com))